Medical expert of the article

 J00 Acute nasopharyngitis (runny nose).

-Epidemiology of the common cold in children
+Epidemiology of rhinitis in children

 What causes a runny nose in a child?

-Symptoms of a baby's nose
+Symptoms of a runny nose in a child

-Depending on the type of pathogen and the characteristics of the child's reactivity, rhinopharyngitis (rhinitis) may be accompanied by a febrile reaction.
-Other common symptoms are: congestion and swelling of the mucous throat in the region of the posterior pharyngeal wall, some soreness in swallowing, which sometimes causes the child or teenager to refuse eating and even the urge to vomit.
-Mark a general malaise and cough due to irritation and dryness of the mucous membrane of the pharynx when breathing through the mouth.
+Depending on the type of pathogen and the child's reactivity, nasopharyngitis (runny nose) may be accompanied by a feverish reaction.
+Other common symptoms include hyperemia and swelling of the mucous membrane of the pharynx in the area of the back wall of the pharynx, some pain when swallowing, which sometimes causes the child or teenager to refuse food and even urge to vomit.
+General malaise and cough are noted due to irritation and dryness of the mucous membrane of the pharynx when breathing through the mouth.

-Symptoms of a baby's nose
+Symptoms of a runny nose in a child

-Diagnosis of a cold in a child
+Diagnosis of a runny nose in a child

 Laboratory diagnostics

-Diagnosis of a cold in a child
+Diagnosis of a runny nose in a child

 What's bothering you?